carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <blockquote>
   <p>
-    Unfortunately, this doesn&#8217;t work in this case. gpg is invoked by enigmail with the -u / &#8211;local-user argument, completely overriding my settings in gpg.conf.
-If you / enigmail invoked it with the &#8211;default-key argument, it would be a different story.
+    Unfortunately, this doesn't work in this case. gpg is invoked by enigmail with the -u / --local-user argument, completely overriding my settings in gpg.conf.
+If you / enigmail invoked it with the --default-key argument, it would be a different story.
 But it does not.
   </p>

   <p>
-    &#8230;
+    ...
   </p>

   <p>
-    If you would change the next enigmail update to use the &#8211;default-key argument instead of the -u argument, it would really help.
+    If you would change the next enigmail update to use the --default-key argument instead of the -u argument, it would really help.
   </p>